The-Marcy-Lab-School-Assignments/swe-sr-6-1-autumnlydon/README.md

 ### Response 3

+AUTUMN

 ## Prompt 4

 A few classic problems involving a stack are the `isBalanced` and `isPalindrome` functions.
 Choose one of these functions and provide a solution to it along with a brief lesson explaining how it works.

 ### Response 4

+AUTUMN